What's Really Happening With The Preserve Condo Market?

 How These Numbers Affect Your Home

-Spring typically brings more new listings starting mid-March.
-More supply entering a market where buyers are already selective and patient doesn't help condo sellers.
-It gives buyers more reason to wait.
+Spring is here and new condo listings keep coming.
+More supply entering a market where buyers already have options and zero urgency doesn't help condo sellers.
+It gives buyers more reason to sit and wait for the next price drop.

 The Preserve Condo Market Stats